 At this stage, if no further wild flies or larvae are detected, it is anticipated that quarantine restrictions in Blair Athol will be lifted on 18 December 2020.

-The extension of the quarantine lift date through to next spring is due to fruit fly becoming dormant during cool conditions and re-emerging when daily temperatures increase.
+The extension of the quarantine lift date through to summer is due to fruit fly becoming dormant during cool conditions and re-emerging when daily temperatures increase.

 Blair Athol quarantine areas have increased

 The areas under the Blair Athol quarantine have increased, following further larval detections in home grown fruit.

 Suburbs in the 1.5 km outbreak area include:

 - Dry Creek

 - Sefton Park